-At year end 2017 the PCC's Core registered an overall net claims loss ratio before other expenses of 51%, whereas the PCC registered an aggregated claims loss ratio before other expenses of 53%.
+At year end 2018 the PCC's Core registered an overall net claims loss ratio before other expenses of 51%, whereas the PCC registered an aggregated claims loss ratio before other expenses of 53%.

 Solvency II rules require that quantitative information is reported under prescribed templates.
-Below the Group is reproducing the Quantitative Reporting Templates (QRT) as required under regulation.
+Below, the Group is reproducing the Quantitative Reporting Templates (QRT) as required under regulation for the Group and the PCC's Aggregate.